-Did you know if you’re heading to Kos you’ll be just a quick ferry ride from Bodrum Turkey?
+Believe it or not, if you’re heading to Kos you’ll be just a quick ferry ride from Bodrum Turkey.
 One of the most popular activities is to hop on a boat across the Aegean Sea to this famous Turkish seaside town.
 Here’s everything you need to know about the crossing based on our own experience.
 So whether you’re taking a Kos to Bodrum day trip or staying in Turkey, we got you covered!

 From the main port of Kos, there are several ferry companies making the journey.
 Most leave the island in the morning and come back in the late afternoon.
 If you’re not taking this adventure with a tour company you’ll want to buy the tickets directly from the ferry stands in Kos port.

 One thing to note is that it is the same price for a one-way ticket as a round trip.
-This route is 99% for travelers who are making a Kos to Bodrum day trip so the price is set whether you get on the return ferry or not.
-This clearly didn’t work in our favor since we chose to stay in Turkey for 2 weeks, but it is what it is!
+The majority of this route is for travelers who are making a Kos to Bodrum day trip.
+This means the price is set whether you get on the return ferry or not.
+It clearly didn’t work in our favor since we chose to stay in Turkey for 2 weeks, but it is what it is!

 If you are traveling in the peak summer months be sure to buy your tickets in advance.
 You can book the round trip ferry ticket online and collect them at the ferry terminal before boarding.
 There is also an add-on option if you are not staying close to the ferry port and want to include a round-trip transfer.

 Kos to Bodrum Day Trip Tour

 One way to do the trip from Kos to Bodrum is by taking an official tour.
 Your guide will meet you on Kos and take the ferry with you to Bodrum.
 This is a fantastic option if you want to see all the sites in Bodrum Turkey with a tour guide.
 It’s also a great way to get the most out of your time if you’re only going for one day.